AFSOC honors JOCKEY-14 crew at 30th Anniversary Remembrance Ceremony

 |Downloads:

-This work, AFSOC honors JOCKEY-14 crew at 30th Anniversary Remembrance Ceremony [Image 5 of 5], by SrA Ty Pilgrim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFSOC honors JOCKEY-14 crew at 30th Anniversary Remembrance Ceremony [Image 3 of 3], by SSgt Vernon Walter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT